hazel-ui/.github/pull_request_template.md

 ### Checklist

-- [ ] I've made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
+- [ ] I've done a self-review of this pull request